 This diagnostic aid was based on Passoa 2006 and was produced by J. Brambila and Dr. Steve Passoa (USDA/APHIS/PPQ) for CAPS (Cooperative Agriculture Pest Survey program).
 It was reviewed by Joel Floyd (USDA/APHIS/PPQ).
 The photos of Autographa gamma (whole specimen and leg) were taken from a specimen loaned to us by Dr. Charles Covell at the McGuire Center for Lepidoptera Research, University of Florida, Gainesville, Florida.
-The illustration of the hind tibia of Syngrapha ignea is modified from The Moths of America North of Mexico and used with permission from Dr. Ronald W. Hodges, Managing Director, Wedge Entomological Research Foundation.
-The photos of the other four noctuid moths are courtesy of Jim Vargo and his images are found at the following address: http://mothphotographersgroup.msstate.edu/Files/JV/JVIndex.shtml.
-SOURCES:
+The photos of the other four noctuid moths are courtesy of Jim Vargo and his images are found at the following address: